Get

 Vetericyn Plus Cat Wound Care Hydrogel Spray new

 A vet-recommended cat-safe antimicrobial gel is practical for any family member, including a wounded cat.
 Applying gel after cleaning a wound will seal it against infections, speed healing, and reduce lasting tissue damage.
-Steer away from antibiotics or other medicated ointments you may have around your home without your vet’s supervision.
+Steer away from antibiotics or other medicated ointments you may have around your home without a vet’s supervision.

 5. Pet Wipes